1EdTech/casa-protocol/protocol.md

     'share' => true || false,
     'propagate' => true || false,
     'use' => {
-      # .. (original 'use' structure)
+      # .. (local or squashed 'use' structure)
     } || undefined,
     'require' => {
-      # .. (original 'require' structure)
+      # .. (local or squashed 'require' structure)
     } || undefined
   }
 }
 ```

-When a `LocalPayload` is returned to an Outlet, it is recommended that the `original` and `journal` attributes are dropped to reduce the payload size, as the squashed representation is contained in full by the `attributes` section.
+When a `LocalPayload` is returned to a non-manager `Outlet`, it is recommended that the `original` and `journal` attributes are dropped to reduce the payload size, as the squashed representation is contained in full by the `attributes` section.

 ### Payload Components